 Half-shell or trail mountain bike helmets are far and above the most common lid.
 They are the clear focus of our Best Mountain Bike Helmet Review.
 These trail helmets offer additional coverage compared to road helmets.
 Trail riding has progressed a lot in the past several years.
 As a result, the helmets have evolved too.
 It is common to see some extended coverage on the back of the head and near the temples.
 Some half-shell helmets now have removable chin bars that can be attached at the top of a gnarly downhill for some added safety.

 Half-shell helmets are quite a diverse category in and of themselves.
 Some lean towards the lighter duty cross-country side of things, while others are burly and aggressive looking.
 Half-shell helmets are typically about 30-50% lighter than full-face helmets.
 They breathe well and help keep you cool on hot days.
 Just keep in mind that sometimes full-face helmets are warranted if you are riding super rowdy or fast trails.
 These trail helmets are usually certified by CPSC and CE EN 1203 standards that are not specific to a certain type of cycling but are required for a product to be sold as a cycling helmet in the US and Europe.

 Downhill Full-Face Helmets

-These types of helmets are certified by the same CPSC and CE EN standards as half-shell mountain and road helmets, and usually also meet additional standards aimed at downhill riding.
+These types of helmets are certified by the same CPSC and CE EN standards as a half-shell mountain and road helmets, and usually, also meet additional standards aimed at downhill riding.
 See our certification section below for more on these standards.